Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: FLLN

 The compact containment condition for $\nY_A$, \eqref{eq:E_Af_upper_bound_sup} and \eqref{eq:zero_lim} imply the relative compactness of $\nY_A$ in $D([0, T], \setOfPositiveReals)$ \cite[Chapter 3]{Ethier:1986:MPC}.

-Let us now check the relative compactness of the random measures $\Gamma_n$.
-The most straightforward way to verify the relative compactness of a collection of random measures is to verify the relative compactness of the corresponding collection of mean measures (intensities; see \cite{Kallenberg2017RandomMeasures,Budhiraja2019Analysis}).
+Let us now check the relative compactness of the sequence of random measures $\{\Gamma_n : n\ge 1\}$.
+The most straightforward way to verify the relative compactness of a collection of random measures is to verify the relative compactness of the corresponding collection of mean measures (also called intensities).
 To this end, we will show that for each $\delta>0$, there exists a constant $M_0>0$ such that for any $M_0\leqslant M<\infty$

 Indeed, it follows in a straightforward manner that